-The Tutoring and Academic Support Center (TASC) provides free academic support services to all Culver-Stockton students.
+The Tutoring and Academic Support Center (TASC) provides free and confidential academic support services to all Culver-Stockton students.
 The center is committed to offering a wide range of academic services, including one-on-one assistance from a student tutor.
+Tutoring is available by appointment.
+Tutor names, discipline, and contact information are posted in the TASC.